-The following two deliverables have to be submitted by 09:00 A.M.
-(CET), November 2, 2015:
+The following two deliverables have to be submitted by 11:59 P.M., November 3rd, 2016:

 - code.zip You should create a zip file containing the Android Studio projects created in this assignment.
 The projects should have been tested both on the mobile phone and on the emulator.
 The code must compile on our machines as well, so always use relative paths if you add external libraries to your project.
 Do not forget to include those libraries in the zip file.
-Please use UTF-8 encoding for your documents and avoid special characters like umlauts (everything should be in English). - answers-nethz.pdf the answers to Task 4 in pdf format.
+Please use UTF-8 encoding for your documents and avoid special characters like umlauts (everything should be in English). - answers.pdf the answers to Task 4 in pdf format.